 The Parent-Child Home Program utilizes a non-directive, non-didactic approach, modeling behaviors for parents that enhance children’s development rather than teaching behaviors.
-Early literacy specialists focus on building meaningful relationships with the families and support parents in realizing their role as their children’s first and most important teacher.
+Early Learning Specialists focus on building meaningful relationships with the families and support parents in realizing their role as their children’s first and most important teacher.
 They use engaging books and stimulating toys to generate an enthusiasm for and understanding of learning through verbal interaction.
-Parents are never given homework or assignments to complete but are encouraged to continue quality play and reading between visits with the books and toys they receive each week.
+Parents are never given homework or assignments to complete, but are encouraged to continue quality play and reading between visits with the books and toys they receive each week.
 The “light touch” employed by Parent-Child Home Program home visiting staff engages and empowers parents, preparing them to start their children on the path to school success, and to take pride in their commitment to, and impact on, their children’s education.

-Each week, the literacy specialist brings a new high-quality book or educational toy that is a gift to the family and often the first in the home.
+Each week, the ELS brings a new high-quality book or educational toy that is a gift to the family and often the first in the home.
 Using the book or toy, the visitor models, in the family’s native language, reading, conversation, and play activities designed to stimulate parent-child interaction and promote the development of the verbal, cognitive, and social-emotional skills that are critical for children’s school readiness and long-term school success.

 Each year, each family receives a minimum of 46 home visits.
 Over the course of the two years, and 92 home visits, families acquire a library of 46 high quality books and educational toys and 46 curricular guide sheets with tips for verbal interaction, the serve and return of quality conversation; skill development; and additional engagement, literacy, music, and art activities.
-The home visit staff, who through twice-weekly visits build strong relationships with participants, also connect families to a wide-range of community resources including food, housing, health, and educational services.
+The home visiting staff, who through twice-weekly visits build strong relationships with participants, also connect families to a wide-range of community resources including food, housing, health, and educational services.
 As families complete PCHP, staff work with them to ensure their children are enrolled in high-quality center-based preschool (pre-k, Head Start or kindergarten) as the critical next educational step.